YouwangDeng/Leetcode/LeetcodeNote.md

 * use HashSet to cache list of words, contains method of set will consume only constant time, but for list will cost linear time
 * use DP to solve the problem, base case and formula

+## Next Permutation
+* find the logic, from the end to the beginning, find the change location, find the next minimum change loc, swap, and reverse
+* use function to build the structure